Present Participle in English

 Identification of Present Participle

 How to identify a present participle in a sentence?
 Is any verb that ends in ‘ing’ called a present participle?
 The answer is No. You have to focus on the function.
-If the function of the ‘ing’ form of the verb in a sentence is just like an adjective, you can call it the present participle.
+If the function of the ‘ing’ form of the verb in a sentence is just like an adjective, you can call it a present participle.
 Similarly, if it shows an action in a sentence, it is also called a present participle.

 • Running is better for physical fitness, so I always run for 30 minutes.